Joseph-Hirsh/orientx/README.md

-# Semantic Orientation Analyzer
+# OrientX

+*Note: This project is nascent.
+It lacks sufficient printing/logging, error handling, documentation, unit tests, and config files for constants.
+One can also imagine numerous feature and user-experience updates.*

 ## Project Overview
 OrientX is a Python-based tool designed to classify x.com posts.
-Though initially developed to support a study on input-oriented and output-oriented rhetorical modes in political posts, it can serve as an analytical tool for numerous other endeavours that dammand efficient and free x.com scraping, parsing, classification, and analyses.
+Though initially developed to support a study on input-oriented and output-oriented rhetorical modes in populist social media posts, it can serve as an analytical tool for numerous other purposes that demand efficient and free x.com scraping, parsing, classification, and analyses.

 ## Table of Contents
 - Project Overview